tliron/install-gnome-themes/README.md

 TODO
 ----

 Please contribute with pull requests!
+Especially needed:

 * Currently designed for Ubuntu/Debian, but should be modified for other free operating systems.
-* Should check if the version is indeed newer before installing.
+* Optimization: we should check if the version is indeed newer before installing.
 (We can save the SHA-1 of the latest git commit and support a `--force` flag to ignore it.)